-Each student in grades 7-12 must meet a minimum of 8 required independent service hours per semester (16 hours per year).
-These service hours, in addition to service hours accumulated from scheduled Days of Prayer and Service, are one component of the semesterly Discipleship Project in each secondary student's Bible course.
+Each student in grades 6-12 must meet a minimum of 8 required independent service hours per semester (16 hours per year).
+These service hours, in addition to service hours accumulated from scheduled Days of Prayer and Service, are one component of the semesterly Discipleship Project in each Middle or High School student's Bible course.
 Hours accumulated from Days of Prayer and Service do not count toward the required 8 hours per semester.
 Independent service or missions hours accumulated during the summer may count toward the 8 required hours for the first semester of the following school year, but not the required hours for second semester.
 Independent service or missions hours accumulated during first semester may count toward the 8 required hours in first semester or second semester.
-Independent service or missions hours accumulated in second semester can only count toward the 8 required service hours for the second semester.
+Independent service or missions hours accumulated during first semester may count toward the 8 required hours in first semester or second semester.
+Independent service or missions hours accumulated during first semester.
 Reporting, including submission of a form signed by an adult supervisor or parent, will be done by the student in the student's Bible course.